 - The projected housing payment cannot exceed 30% of your gross income.
 You will need to qualify for the mortgage loan and meet our income criteria.

 We serve the Greater Orlando & Osceola County areas, primarily within the City of Orlando, Osceola County and parts of Orange County (with the exception of Winter Park, Maitland, Apopka, Winter Garden, and Oakland which are covered by other Habitat affiliates).
-To see the zip codes we serve click here.
+We serve a select set of zip codes – and build communities.

 How the Program Works